wandb/docs/docs/tutorials/prompts.md

 run.finish()
 ```

-Clicking on the W&B Run link generated will take you to a workspace where you can inspect the Trace created
+Clicking on the W&B Run link generated will take you to a workspace where you can inspect the Trace created.